mfaisalnazari/Mod1Week4Assessment/README.md

 Fork this repository!

 ## Questions (12 Points Possible)
-Edit this `README.md` file - answer the BLANK questions before moving on to the exercise.
-Make sure to SAVE your changes to the README before moving on!
+Edit this `README.md` file - answer the 6 questions before moving on to the exercise.
+Make sure to save your changes to the README before moving on to the exercises!

+To Edit the README:
+* click the pencil icon in the upper right corner.
+* make changes in the text editor.
+* save your changes by clicking 'Commit Changes'
+    * on the confirmation screen, click 'Commit Changes'

 1. Review the class definition below:
     ```c#